-One of the more popular questions I get is form people wanting to know why they should buy diamonds online vs. walking into a local jeweler.
+One of the more popular questions I get is from people wanting to know why they should buy diamonds online vs. walking into a local jeweler.
 Generally there are 2 motivations for asking this question:

 1) When buying something like a diamond- shouldn’t you see the product before forking over a good deal of money?